US calls on silent China to use influence on Russia, North Korea - ExBulletin

 US calls on silent China to use influence on Russia, North Korea

-In a rare meeting earlier this week, three senior U.S. diplomats met with China's ambassador to the United States to highlight U.S. concerns and urge China to use its influence with North Korea to try to restrict cooperation, according to a State Department official, who spoke on condition of anonymity.
+In a rare meeting earlier this week, three senior U.S. diplomats met with China's ambassador to the United States to highlight U.S. concerns and urge China to use its influence over North Korea to try to restrain the cooperation, according to a State Department official who spoke. under condition of anonymity.

-Secretary of State Antony Blinken said Thursday that the sides had an intense conversation this week “and that China knows that the United States expects them to use the influence they have to work to curb these activities.
+Secretary of State Antony Blinken said Thursday that the sides had “an intense conversation this week” and that China knows the United States hopes “that they will use the influence they have to work to curb these activities “.

-“But I think this is a signal of demand that comes not just from us, but from countries around the world,” he said at a news conference in Washington with Secretary to the Lloyd Austin Defense and their South Korean counterparts.
+“But I think this is a signal of demand that comes not just from us, but from countries around the world,” he said at a news conference in Washington with Secretary at Defense Lloyd Austin and their South Korean counterparts.

-Liu Pengyu, spokesperson for the Chinese Embassy in Washington, said in a statement that China's position on the Ukraine crisis is consistent and clear.
+Liu Pengyu, a spokesperson for the Chinese Embassy in Washington, said in a statement that China's position on the Ukraine crisis was “consistent and clear.”

-China is striving “to achieve peace talks and a political settlement of the Ukrainian crisis.”
+China strives “to achieve peace talks and a political settlement of the Ukraine crisis.
 This position remains unchanged.
-China will continue to play a constructive role to this end, Liu said.
+China will continue to play a constructive role to this end,” Liu said.

-The United States says 8,000 North Korean troops are in Russia near the Ukrainian border and preparing to help the Kremlin. fight against Ukrainian troops in the coming days.
+The United States says 8,000 North Korean troops are in Russia near the Ukrainian border and are preparing to help the Kremlin fight Ukrainian troops in the coming days.
 China has not yet publicly commented on the decision.

-Beijing has forged a limitless partnership with Moscowand although it is also a major ally of Pyongyang, experts say Beijing may not approve of a closer military partnership between Russia and North Korea because it sees it as destabilizing in the region.
+Beijing has forged a “no-holds-barred” partnership with Moscow and, although it is also a major ally of Pyongyang, experts say Beijing may not approve of a closer military partnership between Russia and North Korea because it considers it destabilizing in the region.

 The Russia-North Korea partnership runs counter to Beijing's goal of a peaceful Korean Peninsula, said Shi Yinhong, an international relations expert at Renmin University of China.

-Dennis Wilder, a senior fellow at the Initiative for U.S.-China Dialogue on Global Issues at Georgetown University, called Beijing's radio silence on North Korea's move astounding.
-President Xi Jinping might, for his own good, ignore all this.
+Dennis Wilder, a senior fellow at the Initiative for U.S.-China Dialogue on Global Issues at Georgetown University, called Beijing's “radio silence” on North Korea's move “staggering.”
+He said Beijing needed to strike a balance between supporting Moscow and not angering the West, and that Chinese President Xi Jinping could “for his own good ignore all this.”

-Xi has built a personal relationship with Russian President Vladimir Putin, and he cannot see Putin fail, Wilder said this week during a roundtable hosted by the Washington-based think tank the Center for Strategic and International Studies .
+Xi has built a personal relationship with Russian President Vladimir Putin, and “he can't see Putin failing,” Wilder said this week during a roundtable hosted by the Washington-based think tank the Center for Strategic and International Studies.

-Victor Cha, Korean president of the Center for Strategic and International Studies, said at the same roundtable that for China, there's probably a combination of a little exasperation, a little panic and a little fear. not knowing what to do. do in view of the current situation.
+Victor Cha, Korean president of the Center for Strategic and International Studies, said at the same roundtable that for China, “there's probably a combination of a little bit of exasperation, a little bit of panic and 'a bit of refusal'. know what to do in the current situation. »

 It is unclear whether Beijing was informed in advance of Pyongyang's decision, Cha said.
 Beijing may also be concerned about Russia gaining more influence over North Korea than China, Cha said.

-Austin said Thursday that China should at this point ask Russia tough questions and ask whether it intends to widen this conflict through this type of behavior.
+Austin said Thursday that China “should ask Russia some tough questions at this point and ask whether it intends to widen this conflict through this type of behavior.”

-Assistant Secretary of State Kurt Campbell, Assistant Secretary of State for East Asian and Pacific Affairs Dan Kritenbrink and Assistant Secretary of State for European Affairs James O'Brien met Tuesday with the envoy Chinese Xie Feng in Washington, according to the State Department official, who did not want to detail the Chinese response.
+Assistant Secretary of State Kurt Campbell, Assistant Secretary of State for East Asian and Pacific Affairs Dan Kritenbrink and Assistant Secretary of State for European Affairs James O'Brien met Tuesday with the envoy Chinese Xie Feng in Washington, according to the State Department official, who would not detail the Chinese response.

 Lu Chao, director of the Institute of American and East Asian Studies at Liaoning University in northeast China's Liaoning province, said the United States should not expect China to manage North Korea.